neverho0d/readnlearn/docs/USER_GUIDE.md

 - **Study Sessions**: Review phrases using cloze exercises and generated stories
 - **Progress Tracking**: Monitor your learning progress and statistics
 - **Adaptive Scheduling**: Phrases are scheduled based on your performance
-- **Story Generation**: AI-generated stories that include your phrases

 #### How to Use Learning Mode

 1. Click the "Learning" mode button
 2. Start a new study session
 3. Complete cloze exercises for each phrase
-4. Read the generated story with highlighted phrases
-5. Grade your performance (1-4 scale)
+4. Grade your performance (1-4 scale)
-6. Review your session statistics
+5. Review your session statistics

 ## Study System